plediii/route53-controller/README.md

 $ node bin/lambdaFunction.js create --resource resource.json --role arn:aws:iam::NNNNNNNNNNNN:role/lambda_role --region=us-west-2
 ```

-A role ARN must be provided when creating the lambda function.
-Also,
+A role ARN must be provided when creating the lambda function, but is
+not necessary to update an existing lambda function.
+Also, not all
-not all regions support Lambda functions, so you may need to specify
+regions support Lambda functions, so you may need to specify the
-the region explicitly.
-The region where the Lambda function does not
+region explicitly.
+Fortunately, the region where the Lambda function
-affect which resource record sets and ec2 instances
-`route53-controller` may change or see.
+is deployed does not affect its ability to find IPs of instances in
+other regions, nor does it affect its ability to update route53 records sets.

 An existing `route53-controller` may be updated by running
 ```
 $ node bin/lambdaFunction.js update --resource resource.json --region=us-west-2
 ```
-Again, the region may be required, but the role ARN is not requirewd
+Again, the region may be required, but the role ARN is not required
 to update the Lambda function.

 ## Creating a Lambda deployment package